Bloody Friday (1972): The bombings

 The bombings happened during an 80-minute period on the afternoon of Friday 21 July.
 At least 24 bombs were planted; at least 20 exploded and the rest failed to detonate or were defused.
 At the height of the bombing, the middle of Belfast "resembled a city under artillery fire; clouds of suffocating smoke enveloped buildings as one explosion followed another, almost drowning out the hysterical screams of panicked shoppers".
 According to The Guardian: "for much of the afternoon, Belfast was reduced to near total chaos and panic.
 Thousands streamed out of the stricken city […] and huge traffic jams built up.
 All bus services were cancelled, and on some roads, hitchhikers frantically trying to get away lined the pavements".

 Nine people were killed and a further 130 injured, some of them horrifically mutilated.
 Of those injured, 77 were women and children.
 All of the deaths were caused by two of the bombs: at Oxford Street bus depot, and at Cavehill Road.
 The Oxford Street bomb killed two British soldiers and four Ulsterbus employees.
 One of these employees was a Royal Ulster Constabulary (RUC) reservist; one was an Ulster loyalist paramilitary; and the other two were civilians.
 The Cavehill Road bomb killed three civilians.

 Timeline

 The accounts of the events that appeared in the first editions of local and national newspapers were, naturally enough, somewhat confused about the details of the events of the day.
-The timetable below is approximate and given in BST (GMT+1).
+The timetable is approximate and given in BST (GMT+1).
 The details are based on a number of accounts.